kennyjin/Reliable-Communication/README.md

 3. The middlebox will also be in charge of *probabilistically dropping packets* to simulate all the evil things that can happen in a real network.
 Packet drops will only happen in *one direction*, from **blaster** to **blastee** (i.e do not drop ACKs)
 4. NOTE: the probabilistic drop logic is sketched out the starter file middlebox.py.
 Use it to keep your drops deterministic.

+## Blastee

+Blastee will receive data packets from the blaster and immediately ACK them.

+1. Extract the sequence number information from the received data packet.
+2. Create an ACK packet with the same sequence number.

 ##  Running the code